quandarypeak/simian/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing
-You are welcome to make contribution to the Simian source code.
+You are welcome to make contributions to the Simian source code.

 Contact simian@quandarypeak.com for any contribution requests.

-Please be mindful of the Simian License, which limits distribution of Simian.
+Please be mindful of the Simian license which limits distribution of Simian.

 ### Git Branching
 Follow [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).